-Torch light play: why it’s good for children with disability or autism
+Torch light play: why it’s good for children with disability, autism or other additional needs

 Torch light play involves using a torch to create light and shadows in a dark space.

-Torch light play encourages children with disability or autism to use their imaginations and explore their senses.
+Torch light play encourages children with disability, autism or other additional needs to use their imaginations and explore their senses.

 Using a torch and playing safely in dark or dimly lit areas might help some children become less afraid of the dark.